 Sencha is produced by steaming fresh green leafs.
 The leafs are then rubbed either by machine or by hand for the needle-like tea leaf structure.
 The rubbed leaf is then pan fried or basket fired which gives it its distinctive glossy, almost waxy, appearance.

 How to make Genmaicha tea?

 Like most green teas, this Genmaicha tea is delicate and requires proper steeping for the best results.
 To avoid bitter or astringent tastes, be conscious of your water temperature and steeping time.
-Because of the needle-like leaf structure we recommend teapots or cups with stainless steel infusers such as the TUSCANY or MARBELLA.
+Because of the needle-like leaf structure we recommend teapots or cups with stainless steel infusers such as the TUSCANY or ASPEN.
 When using a teapot with a glass infuser, the tea leaves could get stuck.

 - 1 heaping teaspoon of tea | 12 oz. / 350 ml of water

 - steep for 3-4 minutes | water temperature: 75° C/ 170° F

 GROSCHE is a Social Enterprise and a certified B Corp on a mission to do good in the world.
 For every 100 g of this tea sold, GROSCHE creates 50+ days of safe drinking water for someone in need through the GROSCHE Safe Water project.